 What Could Have Been: The giant battles were originally supposed to feature the same Sprite/Polygon Mix as the rest of the game.
 But the team found that this wouldn't mesh too well with the new mechanics they wanted to add, requiring them to hand them over to a separate company to finish up.

-Why Fandom Can't Have Nice Things: Because of a bug in the original version of the game, people could exploit it to post any saved image from the Nintendo 3DS Camera or the Internet Browser to the Mario & Luigi: Dream Team community.
-Naturally everyone started abusing it leading to the ability to post screenshots in the game's Miiverse community to be revoked on September 15, 2014.
+Why Fandom Can't Have Nice Things: Because of a bug in the original version of the game, people could post any saved image from the Nintendo 3DS Camera or the Internet Browser to the Mario & Luigi: Dream Team community.
+Naturally ,everyone started abusing it, leading to the ability to post screenshots in the game's Miiverse community to be revoked on September 15, 2014.
 The ability was eventually restored, but only after a mandatory update patching the exploit.